 '''

+typedef void (once_complete) (void usr, struct dbCommon);

-void scanOnce (dbCommon precord);
+int scanOnce (dbCommon precord);

+int scanOnceCallback(struct dbCommon , once_complete cb, void usr)

 '''

 A task onceTask waits for requests to issue a dbProcess request.
 The routine scanOnce puts the address of the record to be processed in a ring buffer and wakes up onceTask.